ulinja/udib/README.md

 It provides a handy commandline utility for creating preseeded Debian installation ISOs.
 Preseeded ISOs allow partially or fully automated Debian installations on bare metal (or anywhere else).

+## Quick Start Guide

+This short guide explains how to build a Debian ISO with a customized and automated installation:

+1. make sure you have all the [required software](#build-machine) installed
+2. clone this repo and `cd` into your local copy
+3. (optional) create and activate a virtual environment: `python3 -m venv .venv && . .venv/bin/activate`
+4. install the required python packages: `pip install --user -r requirements.txt`
+5. get an example preseed file: `./udib.py -o my-preseed.cfg get preseed-file-basic`
+6. customize your installation by editing `my-preseed.cfg` (the comments are pretty self-explanatory)
+7. create a Debian ISO with your preseed file: `./udib.py -o my-image.iso inject my-preseed.cfg`
+8. boot from your newly created ISO `my-image.iso` on your target machine (or in a VM)
+9. in the Debian installer menu, navigate to *Advanced options > Automated install*
+10. drink some coffee
+11. return to your new Debian system

+Depending on how many answers you provided in the preseed file, the installation may require some manual interaction.
+Preseed files are very powerful, and if you need more customization you can have a deeper look into [how they work](#whats-preseeding).
+You can also use UDIB to get the full preseed example file: `./udib.py get preseed-file-full` and use that as a starting point.
+Be sure to have a look at the [usage reference](#detailed-usage-guide) for a closer look at UDIB itself.

 ## What's preseeding?

 A preseed file is a text file which provides the Debian installer with previously set (preseeded) answers during the installation process.